What Happens If You Pay Your Car Insurance Late?

 Always contact your insurer the moment you know you'll be late.
 Many companies will work with you on a payment arrangement before your grace period expires — which can save you late fees and protect your coverage.

-It's important to note that coverage is generally still active during the grace period, meaning claims submitted during this window may still be honored — but only if you pay your outstanding balance before the grace period ends.
-Learn more about how grace periods work in detail so you know exactly what your policy covers.
+Coverage is generally still active during the grace period, meaning claims submitted during this window may still be honored — but only if you pay your outstanding balance before the grace period ends.
+Learn more about how car insurance grace periods work in detail so you know exactly what your policy covers.

 Trusted by Thousands